1. It saves you money

-Let’s face it, marijuana can be expensive.
+Let&rsquo's face it, marijuana can be expensive.
 Especially if you start getting into higher THC strains.
 If you are supporting a heavy habit, that will cost you a substantial amount of money.
 One of the best ways to cut the cost of your cannabis is to grow your own.
-There is an up-front cost to growing your own cannabis.
+There is an up-front cost to growing your cannabis.
 Soil, containers, seeds, fertilizers, and pest control management solutions are not free.

 Having an abundance of weed on hand means you don’t have to worry about running out.
 You don’t have to plan your time around making a run to the dispensary.
 You can rest assured that you will have some in your stash.
 Having what you want available can lend to giving you peace of mind.

 Your local dispensary is probably a great place.
 You have probably gotten some of the best weed you have ever had there.
 But do you know where they got that weed from?
 Are they aware of all of the growing techniques used by the grower?
-Do they know if there was an infestation on the plants and pesticides were used?
+Do they know if there was an infestation on the plants and if pesticides were used?

 Growing cannabis will teach you some of the following skills:

 You will learn these skills and others.
 All of these skills can be used in other gardening techniques.
 Learning new skills can improve you as a person.
 You will also truly appreciate the end product.
-Not only as something that you can get high from but as something that you grew with your own hands.
+Not only as something you can get high from but as something you grew with your own hands.

 Imagine creating an entirely new strain of marijuana for you and your friends to enjoy.
 You can create a strain that will produce the effects that you want.
 Maybe you want a strain with higher THC.
 Maybe you want a strain with lower THC and higher CBD.
 Just remember to research what you want to do.
 It can make the whole process a lot easier.

 The cannabis industry is just starting to get going.
 As cannabis becomes legal in more and more places, the need for it is growing exponentially.
-With the need for cannabis, comes the need for people who can grow it.
-You can use your skills to get yourself in at a grow house or you can start your own business.
+With the need for cannabis comes the need for people who can grow it.
+You can use your skills to get in at a grow house or start your own business.
 Just make sure to look up the local laws and make sure you do it right.